 First, form a rational standpoint this diet supplies plenty of the two essential macro nutrients, protein and fat.

-Second, the Carnivore Diet is be gluten-free, lactose-free, dairy-free, sugar-free, carbohydrate-free, transfat-free, plantoil-free and soy-free.
+Second, the Carnivore Diet is gluten-free, lactose-free, dairy-free, sugar-free, carbohydrate-free, transfat-free, plantoil-free and soy-free.
 Which makes the Carnivore Diet hypoallergenic and anti-inflammatory.

 Third, the biggest benefits empirically reported are more energy, less body fat, more muscle mass, more strength, more endurance and much greater general wellbeing.

-Will you create micronutrient deficiencies on a Carnivore Diet?
+Will you create micronutrient deficiencies on a carnivore diet?

 Thats definitely one of the first questions that will come up when limiting your food choice to such few choices.
 First, the number one factor that increases micronutrient needs is stress.
 Taking some nutritional stressors away will actually reduce the micronutrient needs and this way limit micronutrient deficiency.
-With some micronutrients like Vitamin C their need actually reduces a lot when eliminating carbohydrates from the diet, as both are very similar molecular standpoint (the majority of isolated Vitamin C is actually chemically derived from sugar) and compete for the same receptors (4) with glucose being the superior one and that way not eating any carbohydrates like on a Carnivore Diet decreases Vitamin C needs.
+With some micronutrients like Vitamin C their need actually reduces a lot when eliminating carbohydrates from the diet, as both are very similar molecular standpoint (the majority of isolated Vitamin C is actually chemically derived from sugar) and compete for the same receptors (4) with glucose being the superior one and that way not eating any carbohydrates like on a carnivore diet decreases vitamin C needs.
 Also, the empirical evidence points towards high energy and vibrant health which is good indicator for micronutrient status.
-More research and lab work on this needs to be done as a whole and by the individual.
+More research and laboratory work on this needs to be done as a whole and by the individual.